mpanighetti/dnd5e-mote/docs/ch-5-character-options/species/ceteans/index.md

 As a cetean, you have the following special traits.

-_**Echospeak.**_ Without the assistance of magic, the baleen structures in your mouth make it difficult to speak the non-cetean languages you know.
-Instead, you primarily use a telepathic technique known as Echospeak to convey your thoughts.
-You can communicate telepathically with willing creatures you can see within 120 feet.
+_**Echospeak.**_ Since the baleen structures in your mouth make it difficult to speak aloud the languages you know, you primarily use a telepathic technique known as Echospeak to convey your thoughts.
+You can communicate telepathically with creatures within 120 feet.
 Additionally, your Echospeak grants you Blindsight within 30 feet.

 _**Hold Breath.**_ You can hold your breath for 1 hour.